FixelAlgorithmsTeam/fixel/_posts/2019-04-26-fixel-detailizer-3-user-guide.md

 ### Settings Window Parameters

+The settings window is controlling 2 main parameters of the behavior of the Plug In.

 | ![][Figure003] 	| ![][Figure004] 	| ![][Figure005] 	|
 {:align="center" style="margin: 0px auto;"}

+As can be seen above, the parameters are:

+ *	Live Mode
+	*	`ON` (Default) - The output image is updated with each interaction with the main panel window.
+		For instance, any movement of any slider of the different scales will run the Plug In and render the output.
+	*	`OFF` - The output image isn't updated automatically as above.
+In order to update the output image according to the Plug In's parameters one must click `Apply`.
+	*	`Auto` - For images which are less than `4MP` the Plug In will behave as it is in `ON` mode.
+For images larger than `4MP` it will behave as `OFF`.
+ *	Layer Mode

 ## Using Fixel Detailizer 3